 Rates of primary bacterial co-infection of the respiratory tract in hospitalized patients with COVID-19 have varied across studies and have been confounded by the lack of a systemic evaluation for bacterial superinfection, but the majority have noted low rates (Adler, June 2020; Garcia-Vidal, July 2020; Calcagno, August 2020).
 Given that the clinical presentation and imaging of patients with moderate to severe COVID-19 can be similar to that of bacterial pneumonia, it can be difficult to differentiate between the two; the Society of Critical Care Medicine does recommend patients receiving mechanical ventilation for respiratory failure receive empiric antibiotics (weak recommendation, low quality evidence).
 If patients receive an antibacterial, it is important to perform a microbiologic evaluation via bacterial culture of respiratory samples, as well as a daily evaluation for de-escalation/cessation of therapy.
 In terms of fungal coinfections, several recent reports describe COVID-19–associated pulmonary aspergillosis.
 COVID-19–associated mucormycosis is less common than other COVID-19–associated fungal infections, but emerging reports from India highlight the importance of considering this infection in specific settings.
 Several risk factors have been implicated in the pathogenesis of COVID-19–associated mucormycosis, most importantly, uncontrolled diabetes and overzealous use of steroids (Sen, July 2021).
 Further information is available on our Co-Infection and Antimicrobial Stewardship page.

 Here we review select key epidemiologic literature evaluating pulmonary manifestations in patients with COVID-19.
-Multiple studies on this topic have been published; here we have focused on the largest studies/studies with the highest level of evidence, with the most generalizable results.
-For details of thrombosis in COVID-19, including venous thromboembolism, please see our thrombosis section.
+Multiple studies on this topic have been published; here we have focused on the largest studies and studies with the highest level of evidence, with the most generalizable results.
+For details on thrombosis in COVID-19, including venous thromboembolism, please see our thrombosis page.